momooze.com

 Bubble breathing

-Breathing is the main component in mindfulness.
+Breathing is the main component of mindfulness.
 There are many great ideas on how to practice it with your kid.
-As bubble blowing technique.
+As a bubble-blowing technique.

 It is great for summer activities, just give your child a soap toy container for bubbles and they will start to understand quickly how to breathe to make the bubbles- not too fast or hard, but patiently in order to shape the perfect bubble.
 After this practice, you can ask them to try it without the sop water and to use their imaginations.